People's Liberation Army Navy: Other incidents

+During the 1974 Battle of the Paracel Islands, China, which previously controlled some Paracel Islands, defeated South Vietnam, coming to control the entire achipelago.
+According to the United States Naval Institute, it is one of the PLAN's most significant naval battles and amphibious operations, with lessons for future Taiwan and South China Sea operations, and is touted in China as the country's first victory against what it considers a foreign navy (i.e. not part of the Civil War or Taiwan Strait Crises).

 On 22 July 2011, following its Vietnam port-call, the Indian amphibious assault vessel was reportedly contacted 45 nautical miles from the Vietnamese coast in the disputed South China Sea by a party identifying itself as the Chinese Navy and stating that the Indian warship was entering Chinese waters.
 According to a spokesperson for the Indian Navy, since there were no Chinese ships or aircraft were visible, the INS Airavat proceeded on her onward journey as scheduled.
 The Indian Navy further clarified that "[t]here was no confrontation involving the INS Airavat.
 India supports freedom of navigation in international waters, including in the South China Sea, and the right of passage in accordance with accepted principles of international law.
 These principles should be respected by all."

 On 11 July 2012, the Chinese frigate Dongguan ran aground on Hasa Hasa Shoal (pictured) located 60 nmi west of Rizal, which was within the Philippines' 200 nmi-EEZ.
 By 15 July, the frigate had been refloated and was returning to port with no injuries and only minor damage.
 During this incident, the 2012 ASEAN summit took place in Phnom Penh, Cambodia, amid the rising regional tensions.